-Depending on the libref you use, you can store SAS files in a temporary SAS library or in permanent SAS libraries.
+Depending on the libref you use, you can store SAS files in a temporary SAS library or permanent SAS libraries.

 What is a SAS Library?

-A SAS library is a folder that is located on a user’s disk drive or on the server if you are using SAS on Demand.
-SAS libraries allow users to safely store the data sets and user-defined formats so that they can be accessed without having to reload or re-read them from an external file every time SAS is started.
+A SAS library is a folder located on a user’s disk drive or on the server if you are using SAS on Demand.
+SAS libraries allow users to safely store the data sets and user-defined formats to be accessed without having to reload or re-read them from an external file every time SAS is started.